AWS Control Tower: What You Need To Know

 - Optional: Can be used to limit access, but aren't forced to be enabled like mandatory guardrails.

 When you've applied the guardrails, you can automate the provisioning process when new accounts are created.
-AWS Control Tower lets you create pre-approved configurations so that you don't have to manually set them up each time an account is created.
+Control Tower lets you create pre-approved configurations so that you don't have to manually set them up each time an account is created.
 You can also provide builders with permission to modify these.

-These are essentially the basics of AWS Control Tower, so you shouldn't have a hard time setting it up.
+These are essentially the basics of Control Tower, so you shouldn't have a hard time setting it up.
 To set it up, you'll need a new AWS account.

 The Benefits of AWS Control Tower